-AML/CFT competent authority.
-Where aWhen the supervisor identifies suspected ML/FTTF in insurers and intermediaries, it should ensure that relevant information is provided to the FIU, appropriate law enforcement agencyagencies and any other relevant supervisors.

-- As part of its cooperation with the AML/CFT designated AML/CFT competent authority, the supervisor should provide input into the effectiveness of the AML/CFT framework.
-This may help the designated competent authority in its consideration of the framework's effectiveness. - 22.6.422.7.4 The exchange of information for AML/CFT purposes is subject to confidentiality considerations.
-These are discussed in (see ICP 3 Information Exchange and Confidentiality Requirements.).
+- enhanced by close cooperation within a supervisor's organisation and among supervisors, the FIU, law enforcement agencies, relevant AML/CFT competent authorities, and insurers and intermediaries. - 22.7.2 When the supervisor becomes aware of information on ML/TF risks, it should provide relevant information to the designated AML/CFT competent authority.
+When the supervisor identifies suspected ML/TF in insurers and intermediaries, it should ensure that relevant information is provided to the FIU, appropriate law enforcement agencies and any relevant supervisors. - 22.7.3 As part of its cooperation with the designated AML/CFT competent authority, the supervisor should provide input into the effectiveness of the AML/CFT framework.
+This may help the designated competent authority in its consideration of the framework's effectiveness. - 22.7.4 The exchange of information for AML/CFT purposes is subject to confidentiality considerations (see ICP 3 Information Exchange and Confidentiality Requirements).